Madison County Sports

 Jack Frost in 2019

 And so, when Frost first approached former Richmond Mayor Jim Barnes in the Fall of 2019 about starting a Madison County Sports Hall of Fame, the idea that had been floating in Frost's mind for so long began to take root and now it has become a reality.
-A group of Madison County citizens along with Frost, now a resident of Rock Hill, South Carolina, has now inducted two classes into the Madison County Sports Hall of Fame.
+A group of Madison County citizens along with Frost, now a resident of Rock Hill, South Carolina, will now have inducted five classes into the Madison County Sports Hall of Fame following the 2026 ceremony.

 The current membership of the Madison County Sports Hall of Fame Founding Board of Directors is as follows: